Nstamour-art/XogotDocs/Documentation.docc/Manual/navigation/navigation_using_navigationpathqueryobjects.md

 <!-- Remove this line to publish to docs.xogot.com -->
 # Using NavigationPathQueryObjects

+> Tip:
+>
+> Path query parameters expose various options to improve pathfinding performance or lower memory consumption.
+>
+> They cater to more advanced pathfinding needs that the high-level nodes can not always cover.
+>
+> See the respective option sections below.
+>

-NavigationPathQueryObjects can be used together with NavigationServer.query_path() to obtain a heavily **customized** navigation path including optional **meta data** about the path.
+NavigationPathQueryObjects can be used together with NavigationServer.query_path() to obtain a heavily **customized** navigation path including optional **metadata** about the path.

 This requires more setup compared to obtaining a normal NavigationPath but lets you tailor the pathfinding and provided path data to the different needs of a project.

-NavigationPathQueryObjects consist of a pair of objects, a NavigationPathQueryParameters object holding the customization options for the query and a NavigationPathQueryResult that receives (regular) updates with the resulting path and meta data from the query.
+NavigationPathQueryObjects consist of a pair of objects, a NavigationPathQueryParameters object holding the customization options for the query and a NavigationPathQueryResult that receives (regular) updates with the resulting path and metadata from the query.

 2D and 3D versions of NavigationPathQueryParameters are available as [NavigationPathQueryParameters2D](https://docs.godotengine.org/en/stable/classes/class_navigationpathqueryparameters2d.html#class-navigationpathqueryparameters2d) and